-Anti-seizure or anti-epileptic medication is the most common solution to help patients become seizure free.
+Anti-seizure or anti-epileptic medication is the most common solution to help patients become seizure-free.
 It can be difficult to find the right medication, and your prescription is based on seizure type, frequency, age, lifestyle and other factors.
-Usually you will be prescribed a single type of medication, however if single medication fails to work then multiple medications can be described.
+Usually, you will be prescribed a single type of medication, however, if single medication fails to work then multiple medications can be described.
 Dosages will be adjusted gradually until your seizures become under control.

-As with all medication, anti-seizure medications also come with side effects.
+As with all medications, anti-seizure medications also come with side effects.
 Some mild side effects include; dizziness, fatigue, skin rashes, memory issues and others.
 Some more severe effects include; depression, inflammation of organs, severe rashes and others.

 Many patients stop taking medication if they do not experience a seizure for two to four years.
 There is high chance of recurrence within the first six months, however the majority of adults and children are able to stop taking medication.
-It usually takes only the first medication for approximately half of the newly diagnosed patients to become seizure free.
+It usually takes only the first medication for approximately half of the newly diagnosed patients to become seizure-free.

 If medication does not help you in treating your epilepsy and controlling your seizures, then surgery may be an option for you.
-The goal of the surgery is eliminating seizures by removing the area of the brain that is causing your seizures.
+The goal of the surgery is to eliminate seizures by removing the area of the brain that is causing your seizures.
 Surgery is usually an option when you are diagnosed with focal seizures.
 Your doctor may also suggest surgery if tests show that your seizures do not originate from a brain area with vital functions.
 There are always risks involved with any surgery, even more so with brain surgery.
 After successful surgery, many patients are able to stop taking their medication or reduce their dosage.